 Compare other federal and state exemptions. |

 In Connecticut, the homestead exemption applies to real property, including your home, condominium, and mobile manufactured home.
 However, you must occupy the property as your primary residence.
-The $75,000 exemption amount increases to $125,000 against creditors collecting a money judgment arising out of hospital services.
+The $75,000 exemption amount increases to $125,000 against creditors collecting a money judgment from hospital services.

-You can file for bankruptcy in Connecticut after living there for more than 180 days.
+You can file for bankruptcy in Connecticut after living there for over 180 days.
 However, you must live in Connecticut much longer before using Connecticut exemptions—at least 730 days before filing, to be exact.
 Otherwise, you'd use the previous state's exemptions.

-You'll find Connecticut's homestead exemption in the Connecticut state statutes at Conn.
+Connecticut's homestead exemption is in the Connecticut state statutes at Conn.
 Gen Stat. § 52-352b(t) on the Connecticut General Assembly website.
 Learn about finding state statutes in Laws and Legal Research.

 Our Editor's Picks for You |